CourtHive/tods-competition-factory/documentation/docs/apis/tournament-engine-api.md

 ## getParticipantEventDetails

 Returns an array of eventDetails in which a specified `participantId` appears.
-Used primarily by `tournamentEngine.tournamentParticipants()` to add context.
+For more detailed information use `tournamentEngine.getTournamentParticipants({ inContext: true })`.

 ```js
 const { eventDetails } = tournamentEngine.getParticipantEventDetails({